balancer/balancer-v2-monorepo/README.md

 The build & test instructions below should work out of the box with Node ^14.18.0.
 (Please note that it needs Node 14 specifically, and will NOT work with Node 16 or higher.
 Minor version should be at least 18).

-To use the suggested Node version, run:
+Multiple Node versions can be installed in the same system, either manually or with a version manager.
+One option to quickly select the suggested Node version is using `nvm`, and running:

 ```bash
 $ nvm use